Binary Search in C++

 What is Binary Search?

-We repeat this process on the remaining search space, ie the pages on the left.
-We open a page somewhere in the middle, check the first word, and use it to cut our problem in half again.
+We repeat this process on the remaining search space, i.e., the pages on the left.
+We open a page somewhere in the middle, check the page number, and use it to cut our problem in half again.
 After two lookups, the search space is now a quarter of its original size.
-We repeat this over and over and over until we find what we’re looking for.
+We repeat this process over and over until we find what we’re looking for.

 This approach is an example of logarithmic scaling.
-If the dictionary is double the size, let's say from 1,000 to 2,000 pages, our search only takes one additional step.
-After the first lookup, we cut the search space down to 1,000 pages again.
+If the book doubles in size, from 200 to 400 pages, our search only takes one additional step.
+After the first lookup, we cut the search space in half, back to 200 pages again.

-As such, logarithmic scaling is much preferred to linear scaling
+As such, logarithmic scaling is much preferred over linear scaling

 1. The range to search